Royal Theatre Toone: Current owners

-Practical information

 Location and accessibility

 The theatre is located north of the Grand-Place, at the end of two narrow alleyways known as the Impasse Schuddeveld/Schuddeveldgang and the Impasse Sainte-Pétronille/Sint-Petronillagang (themselves located at, 66, rue du Marché aux Herbes/Grasmarkt).
 The district, commonly called the Îlot Sacré since the 1960s due to its resistance to demolition projects, is located within the perimeter of the Grand-Place and consists of very dense city blocks testifying to the urban organisation of Brussels in the Middle Ages.
 The old buildings, meanwhile, belong to the so-called "reconstruction" period that followed the bombardment of the city in 1695.

-Opening hours

-The theatre is open all year round, except in January.
-At least four shows are organised per week, every Thursday, Friday and Saturday at 8:30 p.m., and on Saturdays also at 4:00 p.m.
-Shows can be played in short version (+/- 45 minutes) or in full version (+/- 2 hours).
-The folkloric tavern on the ground floor is open every day from 12:00 to 24:00, except Monday (closing day).